Store history of the exported hours to payroll with result and identification codes.

 Select the change button on the companies browse opens the companies update form above.

-Employee Group: The Eco Time employee group for this company.
-Only the employees' times in this group will be uploaded to PaySpace.
-This is an optional field.
+Employee group: The Eco Time employee group for this company.
+Only the employees' times in this group will be uploaded to payroll.

 Override Export Settings: When enabled, the Export settings Tabs will override the payroll export codes and settings configured in Eco Time.
 This allows for different export settings for different payroll companies at one site.